-Cafes and coffee shops
+Connecting to Wi-Fi at cafes and coffee shops

 Besides offering us a caffeine boost, cafes are also good spots for us to charge our devices and catch up with our social networks while traveling.
-Most cafes offer free Wi-Fi network access when we purchase a cup of java.
+Many cafes offer free Wi-Fi network access when we purchase a cup of java.
 Unfortunately, even supposedly secured, password-protected networks aren’t necessarily safe for use.

 You’ve made it to your destination and are ready to start unwinding, but don’t get too relaxed about using your hotel’s Wi-Fi.
 As with airport Wi-Fi, hotel hotspots are not always secure — even with a password.
 After all, hotels specialize in hospitality, not information security.
 There’s no guarantee that the person who set up the Wi-Fi network turned on all the security features.
 And when patches for vulnerabilities are released for popular hotel routers, it may take a while for those patches to be implemented.

 When checking in, be sure to get the official name of the hotel’s Wi-Fi.
 Even then you should still be cautious about using the hotel Wi-Fi, unless you have a VPN to help protect your personal information.
 Browsing online for restaurants or local tourist attractions should be low-risk activities without a VPN, but it would be a good idea to avoid logging in to any sensitive online accounts.

 5 tips to reduce your risks on public Wi-Fi